 TICKETS AND CASHLESS CONCERT INFO

-General admission tickets are $15 for general admission and $45 for VIP admission.
+General admission tickets for Gwen Stefani start at $30 for general admission and VIP tickets range from $110-$199.
 Tickets can be purchased at this link for Gwen Stefani and at this link for Chris Young.

 WHAT IF IT RAINS?

 All shows are rain or shine.
 No refunds or exchanges unless a show is canceled.

 Unlike other ProMedica Summer Concert Series events, you cannot bring a chair to these concerts as seats are already set up.
 No tables or coolers are permitted.
 No outside food or beverages are allowed.

 - No blankets

 - Food or beverage

 - Cans, bottles, coolers or other similar containers